The Willows (trio): Origins

 All three members grew up together in Edmonton, Alberta, and went to college together in Toronto.

 They met taking ballet in Edmonton at age nine.

 They attended the Edmonton Dance Centre from age twelve onward.

 They were all accepted to Ryerson University in 2008 to study dance.

 While there, they formed the trio in 2010, before graduating with Bachelor of Fine Arts dance degrees in 2012.

 Musical career

 The sound of the Willows is described as classic jazz with mucho swing.

 This is Christmas

 The debut album, This is Christmas, was released in 2015.

 It mainly featured covers of popular Christmas songs, but also included a few original works.

-Tee for Three
+Tea for Three

-The Willows released their second full length album, Tee for Three, in 2017.
+The Willows released their second full length album, Tea for Three, in 2017.

-Most of the writing for the album was done by Lauren Pedersen and Chris Graham.
+The writing for the album was done by Lauren Pedersen and Chris Graham, Lauren Pedersen arranged all of the vocals.

 This was their first album featuring all-original tunes.